Propagandalf-7/masters/final_seminar/Presentation.md

 Simplified models are often used over more realistic models for vibration problems due to their reduced complexity and lower computational demand.
 More realistic models are also often higher dimensional models.
 However, the accuracy of these simplified models in practical applications is not always certain.
-Today, we will examine some of the key factors that affect how well these models perform.
+Today, we will examine some of the key factors that affect how well these simplified models perform.

 In this presentation, we will assess the validity of a Timoshenko cantilever beam model and a two-dimensional cantilever beam model.
 Here, 'validity' refers to how well the solution from the simplified